 US and Yemeni authorities name a Saudi national, Ibrahim al-Asiri, as the man behind bombs on US-bound air freight.

-Governments and airlines around the world are reviewing security procedures after two parcel bombs were found in US-bound air cargo.
+A number of countries have announced changed security procedures after the discovery of two parcel bombs in US-bound air cargo.

 Yemen’s national committee for civil aviation security said the measures would counteract the “methods used by terror organisations,” the state news agency Saba reported.

-A leading al-Qaeda fighter in Yemen who surrendered to Saudi Arabia last month provided the tip that led to the thwarting of the mail bomb plot, Yemeni security officials, the AP news agency reported on Monday.
+A leading al-Qaeda fighter in Yemen who surrendered to Saudi Arabia last month provided the tip that led to the thwarting of the mail bomb plot, according to Yemeni security officials, the Associated Press news agency reported on Monday.

 The officials said Jabir al-Fayfi, a Saudi who had joined al-Qaeda in Yemen, had told Saudi officials about the plan.